We are deeply sorry for your loss - the staff at Plains Location

 Memorial service will be October 9,2021, at First Baptist Church, 705 W Main Street, Thompson Falls, Montana, at 1 p.m.
 In lieu of flowers, donations can be made to Hot Springs Health and Rehab or First Baptist Church.

-To send sympathy gifts to the family or plant a tree in memory of Alice E Swope, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Alice E Swope, please visit our Tree Store.